sahabpardaz/spring-boot-rest-commons/doc/security.md

 - For security errors, the client will get an HTTP response packet with proper status codes like 401 and 403 out of the box.
 - This library provides an easy way to implement your custom authentication/authorization mechanism.
-The simplest mechanism is [basic HTTP authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+The simplest mechanism is [Basic HTTP authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
 This library provides it by default.
 So you do not need to implement anything in this case.
 The user is extracted from the authorization header in requests, and you can access it from Spring `SecurityContext`.
 You can handle more complicated cases too.
 For example to recognize the user and find its roles/permissions, you may want to read a HTTP header